 Membership of the Guild

-Applications for membership will be considered from all trained nurses who are either currently on the Register of the Nursing and Midwifery Council or have been registered in the past.
-Nurses from all specialties, nurses no longer in current clinical practice and retired nurses are very welcome.
-Apprentice membership is open to students who are studying for a degree that, on completion, will enable them to be entered on the Register of the Nursing and Midwifery Council.
+Applications for membership of the Guild and admission to the Freedom will be considered from those whose names are or have previously been on the Register of the Nursing and Midwifery Council (or equivalent regulatory body).
+Nurses from all specialities, nurses no longer in current clinical practice and retired nurses are very welcome.
+Apprentice membership is open to students who are studying for a degree that, on completion, will lead to them being entered on the Register of the Nursing and Midwifery Council.

 A Guide to becoming a Freeman of the Guild of Nurses

 Thank you for your interest in the Guild of Nurses.
-We thought it would be helpful to take you through the process of becoming a Freeman of the Guild of Nurses which is rather different from joining other organisations.
+We thought it would be helpful to take you through the process of becoming a Freeman of the Guild which is rather different from joining other organisations.

-- Once your membership application form for the Guild of Nurses and cheque have been received, you will be sent confirmation by email from the Chair of the Membership Committee, Liz Turnbull.
+- Once your completed application form and payment have been received, you will be sent confirmation by e-mail from the Honorary Secretary of the Membership Committee, Christine Eberhardie.
 (Please check Spam boxes!).

-DECLARATION OATH OF THE GUILD OF NURSES
+DECLARATION OF A FREEMAN OF THE GUILD OF NURSES

 I do solemnly and sincerely declare that I shall be loyal to our sovereign lady, Queen Elizabeth the Second, and to her heirs and successors, I shall be faithful in all lawful things to the Master and Court of Assistants of the Guild of Nurses, and I shall be obedient to the Company’s Ordinances, paying my dues and giving of my time and energy, as shall be expected of me.
-I further declare that I shall be true to the art and mistery of nursing, always mindful of the Nightingale Pledge and Code of Ethics of my chosen profession giving of my skills and knowledge to those committed to my care without limitation and conscious always of the professional conduct expected of me.
+I further declare that I shall be true to the art and mystery of nursing, always mindful of the Nightingale Pledge and Code of Ethics of my chosen profession giving of my skills and knowledge to those committed to my care without limitation and conscious always of the professional conduct expected of me.